sphinx-doc/sphinx/doc/man/sphinx-build.rst

    .. versionchanged:: 7.3
       Add ``--silent`` long option.

-.. option:: -w file, --write file
+.. option:: -w file, --warning-file file

    Write warnings (and errors) to the given file, in addition to standard error.